Choosing a Headless CMS in 2026: A Straight-Talk Guide

 When Contentful makes sense: The premium becomes worth it if their marketing personalization and experimentation features—Contentful Studio, AI content generation, built-in A/B testing—deliver measurable ROI for your specific use case.
 If you're running sophisticated personalization campaigns and need enterprise compliance, Contentful's all-in-one approach may cost less than assembling equivalent capabilities from multiple vendors.

 When to avoid: Cost-conscious projects, small teams, organizations that hate surprise invoices, or situations where you're paying the enterprise tax without using enterprise features.
+For a detailed feature and pricing breakdown, see our Contentful vs Sanity comparison.

 Storyblok: The Marketer's Platform